-Work is underway by the international scientific and public health communities to better understand the biological significance of these variant strains, including how the current vaccines may help protect against them.
+Variant strains are expected to continue to be identified in the future.
+International scientific and public health communities continue to work to understand the biological significance of these strains, including how current vaccines may help protect against them.

-Alberta is monitoring for variant strains of COVID-19 that have a higher infection rate.
+Alberta is continuously monitoring for all variant strains of COVID-19.
 Refer to Alberta Health for the latest case numbers.